 Unfortunately, we also adjust to new technology relatively quickly as well.
 We constantly want more, and car companies are quickly trying to oblige our never-ending craving for cool new stuff.
+One best example is integrating Global Positioning Satellites (GPS) technology to easily track your car in cases of car theft.
+You can get more details on this at GeoSettr gps car trackers, as they feature the best car GPS trackers in the market today.
 Automobile technology has changed and improved significantly over the last five years, and here are a few expected advancements that should blow your mind over the next five.

 We have already begun to see a shift towards autonomous activity, and this trend will only grow over the next few years.
 Modern cars can park themselves and apply the brakes when danger is near, but vehicles in five years should be much more independent.
 Of course, five years may be optimistic in terms of fully autonomous cars.
 After all there are a number of legal, technological and societal hurdles to overcome before that can be considered.

 But cars of the near future should be able to make a driver’s job much easier by taking the wheel in certain scenarios– possibly on low-traffic, rural roads with few variables and sunny weather.
 They are certain to make a driving experience safer as driver override technologies continue to evolve.
 This could also take time to catch on though, as drivers will need convincing in order to surrender control of their vehicles.